- South High

 Parkway South High English teachers are a great help and resource to our students who need to provide a personal statement/college essay, as well as any supplemental essays/short answers that some colleges require as part of their application.

-So while you can start on your essay earlier than senior year, understand that the essay is a tool to get to know who you are when you are applying.
-Sometimes our experiences make us who we are, changing what we would write about.
-Additional time and learning helps make a better written essay, especially when our College Composition and AP English Literature and Composition teachers use their expertise to teach and assign lessons to support writing the personal statement.
+So, while you can start on your essay earlier than senior year, understand that the essay is a tool to get to know who you are when you are applying.
+Sometimes our experiences make us who we are, changing what we write about.
+Additional time and learning helps make a better written essay.
+Our Junior English teachers have students write a college essay that can be used for students' applications, or for students to understand the process better and have the foundation to write a new essay for college applications.

 Other points to know: